Mary Khan-Hohloch

-Mary Fatima Khan-Hohloch (born Khan; 25 June 1994) is a German politician for the AfD.
-She has been a member of the European Parliament, taking office on 16 July 2024.
+Mary Fatima Khan-Hohloch (born Khan; 25 June 1994) is a German politician of the Alternative for Germany (AfD).
+She has served as a Member of the European Parliament (MEP) since 16 July 2024.

-Life
+Early life and background

-Khan-Hohloch was born in Frankfurt to a Pakistani father and a white German mother.
+Khan-Hohloch was born in Frankfurt to a Pakistani father and a German mother.
 Her father, Zahid Khan, emigrated from Lahore, Pakistan, to Germany in 1989.
-Her German mother was a supporter of the Social Democratic Party of Germany (SPD).